orycho/Intro/README.md

 >  1+2*3;
  = 7
 </pre>
-Let's compute a list of right angled triangles, using two helper functions and a generator statement.
+Let's compute a list of right angled triangles, using two helper functions and a list defined by a generator statement.
+Triple returns a record that contains three labels (a,b and c), while cond returns true if the passed values satisfy Pythagoras' theorem.
 The variable definitions have their name and type printed out:
 <pre>
  > var triple(x,y,z)->return [a&lt;-x;b&lt;-y;c&lt;-z;]; end;